withfig/challenge-growth/README.md

 # Challenge 1: Twitter Thread

-Write an educational Twitter threads on something to do with bash / zsh / CLIs / terminals.
-Also submit 5 other ideas that you brainstormed that would make great threads.
+1. Write an educational Twitter thread on something to do with bash / zsh / CLIs / terminals.
+2. Submit 5 other ideas that you brainstormed that would make great threads (just one-two sentences summarising each is plenty)

-With every educational Twitter thread we do, our aim is get as many likes as possible.
+The aim of our educational Twitter threads is to get as many likes as possible.
 Why?
-Likes convert to followers who will continue to read other content we create, including content about Fig specifically, which will lead to more users.
+Likes convert to followers.
+Followers continue to read other content we create, including content about Fig specifically.
+More eyeballs on Fig = more users.

 Our Twitter audience is comprised of very intellectually curious people.
 They are constantly learning and trying to improve themselves.
+We need to be interesting enough to attract advanced users but easy enough for everyone to understand.

 We think the thread should be at least 4 Tweets.
 This doesn't mean you need to have more than 4 tweets - if you can convey everything you need to know in just 4 tweets, that's great!